HOW TO MAKE THE MOST OF YOUR IRA

 Don't miss out on tax advantages

 The best way to maximize the tax benefits that come with an IRA is to contribute the maximum amount each year.
+And now, with tax day pushed out, you have even more time to fund your future.

 A new law, the SECURE Act, has passed and may affect your future IRA contributions and withdrawals.
 You can contribute to your IRA longer and you don't have to withdraw your funds as early.1